skynettoday/skynet-today/_posts/posts/2017-10-11-openai-dota-ii.md

 ### The Criticism

-To begin, it's difficult to understate how important it is that there is no paper here.
+To begin, it's difficult to understate how unusual it is that there is no paper here.
 The only information that has released is a press release and a follow up blog post.